Prior to receiving accommodations, students must comply with the following procedures

 Temporary Medical Impairment

-All student records are confidential and shall be kept in a secure area in the Academic Enrichment Center.
+All student records are confidential and shall be kept in a secure area in the Office of Learning Resources and Services.

 Requesting Modifications in Specific Courses

-A student who needs accommodations in a specific course should contact Disability Services will discuss options with the student.
+A student who needs accommodations in a specific course should contact OLRS to discuss options..
 The student is responsible for informing the course instructor of the need for accommodations in the class.
-Disability Services staff will be available to serve as a liaison between the student and the instructor.
-If necessary, the student, the director of Disability Services, and the instructor may meet to discuss accommodations or auxiliary aids.
+OLRS staff will be available to serve as a liaison between the student and the instructor.
+If necessary, the student, the director of OLRS, and the instructor may meet to discuss accommodations or auxiliary aids.
 Instructors are expected to make reasonable accommodations; however, they are not expected to lower course standards or their expectations for the quality of student work or fundamentally alter the course requirements.

 Instructions For Using Accommodation Forms